Catharin-05/hackerrank-challenges-python/README.md

 # hackerrank-challenges
-The codes here are solved daily hackerrank challenges for practice
+The codes here are solved by me for daily hackerrank challenges for practice